mohoaz1348-rgb/grawerty/README.md

 # Grawerty

 Grawerty is a layout for comfortable typing in English.
 It was originally designed for a standard keyboard, but can be adapted for other keyboard types.
-It uses Angle Mod: `c` is the index finger, `x` is the middle finger, and `z` is the ring finger.
+It uses Angle Mod: `c` - index finger, `x` - middle finger, and `z` - the ring finger.

 ![grawerty](./img/grawerty.png)